yedpodtrzitko/godot-docs/classes/class_geometryinstance3d.rst

 :ref:`GIMode<enum_GeometryInstance3D_GIMode>` **GI_MODE_DISABLED** = ``0``

 Disabled global illumination mode.
 Use for dynamic objects that do not contribute to global illumination (such as characters).
 When using :ref:`VoxelGI<class_VoxelGI>` and SDFGI, the geometry will *receive* indirect lighting and reflections but the geometry will not be considered in GI baking.
-When using :ref:`LightmapGI<class_LightmapGI>`, the object will receive indirect lighting using lightmap probes instead of using the baked lightmap texture.

 .. _class_GeometryInstance3D_constant_GI_MODE_STATIC: